-I generally give a few research-related talks a year, and have done so for about 25 years.
-I’m slowly adding them to this page, as time permits.
+I generally give a few research-related talks a year, and have done so for 30 years.
+I believe this to be a fairly complete list of talks given outside my home institution (plus a few inside it).

 Selected talks